How to control invasives? Put a fork in them!

 How is the spread of snakeheads being controlled?

-The Federal Lacey Act prohibits the importation and interstate transportation of snakeheads and viable eggs as they are considered "injurious" to wildlife resources.
-Several states have made possession of all live species of snakeheads illegal.
-State resource management agencies advise fishermen to report observations of snakehead.
-If they catch one, they cannot release it.
-Snakeheads must be immediately killed, frozen, and reported.
+In addition to these proactive activities by fishermen, the Lacey Act prohibits the importation and interstate transportation of live snakeheads and viable eggs, as they are considered "injurious" to wildlife resources.
+Several states have made possession of all live species of snakeheads illegal, and others advise fishermen to not release any snakeheads they catch.

-Rorapaugh has tried snakehead in a variety of ways.
-"I've had it broiled, fried, sous vide, ceviche, straight raw–I had to try it every way.
+Rorapaugh has tried snakehead in a variety of ways: "I've had it broiled, fried, sous vide, ceviche, straight raw—I had to try it every way.
 And I love it.
-My favorite might be smoked,” Rorapaugh.
+My favorite might be smoked.”
 For others, the texture of the fish is a big draw.
 “The texture of the fish is incredible…really dense and firm,” Wells said.

-How do you explain the issue to your customers, and how have people responded?
+How do you explain the invasive snakehead to your customers, and how have people responded?

-“Any time we serve anything different, we give our servers a list of what to do, what to say…sort of this is why you should be eating it,” Wells says.
-“And the response has been great–anytime we put it on as a special, it’s gone right away.
+“Any time we serve anything different, we give our servers a list of what to do, what to say about why they should be eating it,” Wells says.
+“And the response has been great.
+Anytime we put it on as a special, it’s gone right away.
 People now come into the restaurant looking for snakehead.
-We don’t always have it, but our servers know what to tell them and every single time, they’re able to sell blue catfish, another invasive we serve.”
+We don’t always have it, but our servers know what to tell them, and every single time, they’re able to sell blue catfish, another invasive we serve.”

-According to Wells, “There’s always going to be the argument that if you create a market, people are going to try and keep the market (people raising or releasing the species where they did not already exist).
-That’s an argument I disagree with because I think that as much as John’s selling, it’s there to be sold at this point.
+According to Wells, “There’s always going to be the argument that if you create a market, people are going to try to maintain it (people raising or releasing the species where they did not already exist).
+That’s an argument I disagree with because I think that as much as John [Rorapaugh] is selling, it’s there to be sold at this point.
 I don’t want to ever sound like we’re accepting it into our ecosystem, but it is there.
 I don’t think we’re ever going to get rid of it.
 But if we can’t ignore it, we might as well create a market for it so we are able to control it.”

 What sort of impact do you think this is having?